zerzal/CF/README.md

 5. Sort by the Frequency column and delete all rows except the Annually under Frequency even the header row.

-6. Now delete the last 3 columns.
+6. Now delete the last 6 columns and columns PROPERTY STATUS, TEMPLATE PHASE SHOP

 7. Save file as PP.csv (csv file)